Scakah/PCs/enclave/jake_thombson.md

 - Tapuanu (Death Mask)
 ## Appearance

-"European-Anerican" with a "Ramen-top" hairdo.
+"European-American" with a "Ramen-top" hairdo.
 Wears glasses, Hawaii-Shirts and kakis.

 ## Background